christianalfoni/class-states/README.md

 3. Values can often also be `null` or `undefined` as they are asynchronously initialized

-`class-states` gives you a tiny abstraction of explicit states which:

-1. Forces you to evaluate how any function/method runs when consuming the state of the class
+`clPrevents rerunning async logicuate how any function/method runs when consuming the state of the class

 2. Explicit states instead of manually orchestrating multiple flags